 According to the website Zurcher has set up for donations, “This year it will be particularly intense in terms of training and expenses.
 [They will be] participating in races around Europe and it will involve a lot of traveling.

 “If Team Afghanistan is to have a realistic chance of making it to the Olympics, they need to work with a professional coach who will be taking care of them on a full-time basis.
 Also,the trip to South Korea and on-site accommodation need to be paid for.
 Alishah and Sajjad are sustained by the ski manufacturer Völkl and the Bamyan Ski Club, a non-profit association based in Zürich.
 However, this is not enough.”

 “It is an Olympic fairytale,” Zurcher said.
 On the crowdfunding site, he adds, “Participating in the Olympics would mean the fulfillment of [their] life’s dream.
 But what’s more, two Afghan skiers at the Olympics would constitute a sign for the distressed people of Afghanistan and the world that with hard work and a little help, they can overcome even the biggest obstacles.”

-Want to help make these Afghan skier’s dream come true?
-Make a donation to this crowdfunding project started by Bamyan Ski Club, a non-profit association based in Zürich with the aim to promote skiing in Afghanistan.
+Farhang and Husseini’s journey to the Winter Olympics was in part thanks to this crowdfunding project started by Bamyan Ski Club, a non-profit association based in Zürich with the aim to promote skiing in Afghanistan.